 Whitebark pine (Pinus albicaulis

-Fischer) invasions, mountain pine beetle (Dendroctonus ponderosae
+Fischer) and increased pressure from mountain pine beetle (Dendroctonus ponderosae

 This is an open access article distributed under the Creative Commons Attribution License